At Onewhero Area School we recognise the necessity of arming our students with digital skills.

-OAS does provide a small number of Chromebooks for the use of students with special needs.
+OAS does provide a small number of Chromebooks for the use of students who are unable to afford their own devices or have special learning needs.
 We also provide desktop access for students studying resource hungry senior Digital Subjects such as Programming and Media development.
-For all other classes, students are expected to provide and bring their own Internet ready device.
+For all other classes, students are encouraged to provide and bring their own Internet ready device.

 Junior classrooms (Years 3-6) provide secure storage for devices during class and break times.